antononcube/RakuForPrediction-book/Articles/Fast-and-compact-classifier-of-DSL-commands-work.md

 to-pretty-table(@actualPredicted.grep({ $_<actual> ne $_<predicted> }).pick(12).sort({ $_<command> }), field-names=><actual predicted command>, align=>'l')
 ```

-**Remark:** We observe that a certain proportion of the misclassified commands are ambiguous -- they do not belong to one DSL.
+**Remark:** We observe that a certain proportion of the misclassified commands are ambiguous -- they do not belong to only one DSL.

 -----